 Young Harris College has a long tradition of providing a highly respected musical program of great distinction.
 Our student body is small and our student-teacher ratio is low, which means you receive personal attention, frequent encouragement, and extra assistance to hone your craft.

 In your four years here, you’ll perform in recitals, solo in the College’s many choral and instrumental ensembles, and be featured in musical theatre productions.
-Each season, Fine Arts offers a fresh lineup of campus and community events for you to shine in.
+Each season, Fine Arts offers a fresh lineup of campus and community events in which you can shine.
 Our music season showcases the creative efforts and talents of students, faculty and a variety of distinguished guest artists.

-The Music Department offers competitive scholarships to students whose major is music.
+The Department of Music offers competitive scholarships to students whose major is music.
 In addition, band and choral scholarships are available to students whose major is not music.

 Young Harris College is an accredited institutional member of the National Association of Schools of Music.